 2018 summer Youth Programs

 Global Ties KC will be hosting two youth programs during the 2018 summer.
-We are currently seeking host families/ individuals from July 21-August 2 and August 8-21 to welcome 1-2 high school students into their home.
+We are currently seeking host families/ individuals from August 8-21 to welcome 1-2 high school students into their home.

 July 21-August 2, 2018

-This 13-day program will welcome 14 English-speaking high school students from across Mexico to Kansas City.
+This 13-day program welcomed 14 English-speaking high school students from across Mexico to Kansas City.
 These vibrant students are actively making strides to improve their home communities and create mutual understanding between the U.S. and Mexico.

 Pan-Africa Youth Leadership Program 2018